vorce/dasie/README.md

 DAta Structures In Elixir.

-Implementations of some basic data structures for fun and learning.
+Implementations of some data structures for fun and learning.
 I don't recommend using these for anything important.

 ## Available data structures